 He represented Portugal in 126 matches scoring 32 goals and 22 assists for the senior team.

 Luis Figo is married to Swiss model, Helen Svedin, with three daughters named Daniela, Martina and Stella.
-He has an owned house in Sollefteå, Sweden.
+He has a house in Sollefteå, Sweden.